DominicWatts/Magento2OpenDocker/README.md

 # Magento 2 Cloud Docker

-Collection of Magento 2 Cloud Docker docker-compose configuration files
+Collection of Magento 2 Cloud Docker docker-compose configuration files for running open source with Magento 2 Cloud Docker development environment.

 ## How these are built